assay-it/assay-it.github.io/early-access.md

 ---
 layout: pitch
-title: Home
+title: Early Access
 description: |
-  Start your Early Access Plan free of charge.
+  Start your Early Access Plan free of charge with assay.it.
 No credit card required.
+image: /site-icon.png

 ##
 ## call for action